 The Power Quality Primer (pdf) is an introduction to non-sinusoidal waveforms, harmonics, harmonic distortion, TRMS and power quality measurements.

 Power & Energy Monitoring in the Era of Green Energy (pdf) provides an overview of energy trends and measurement equipment.
-This presentation was originally given at the 2009 IRIS Conference.

 See an overview of Power & Energy Monitoring Products.